BekeAtGithub/Dizzy/Readme.md

-# Dizzy - Azure DevOps Analyzer
+# Dizzy - Azure DevOps Analyzer.

 Dizzy will help yall find security issues and performance insights in your Azure DevOps environment